 Our Perspectives

-Click here to read our thinking on benefits realisation, and here to read about the heaven that having a PMO can be.
+Click here to read our thinking on benefits realisation, and here to read about the value that a Project Management Office (PMO) can bring.

 This week's focus is on portfolio management and how to ensure that your vision is translated into reality - with a few important questions that have to be asked first.